 Use Google Assistant with Nest products.

-When you manually activate Eco Temperature, your thermostat will switch immediately without any delay.
+When you manually activate Eco Temperature, your thermostat will immediately switch without delay.

 Behaviours when manually switching to Eco Temperature